 Who can submit projects?

-Research projects can be submitted by university and non-university research institutions, universities of applied sciences and university colleges of teacher education.
+Research projects can be submitted by university and non-university research institutions, private universities, universities of applied sciences and university colleges of teacher education.
 The project leader will be the institution submitting the project.

 Project proposals can be submitted in all fields of research.